 At the end of the school year, we went through Edmodo together and watched all of the slide shows to reminisce about all the learning and fun times we had shared together.

-Here is a video of my little sweetheart that I made in about two minutes.
+Here is a screenshot of the video of my little sweetheart that I made in about two minutes.

 How else have you used Edmodo and/or Animoto in your classroom now or in the past?
 We would love to hear your ideas in the comments below.